 Noyce Teaching Scholarship Information

-The SEU Noyce Teacher Scholars program offers up to $20,000 each academic year for SEU incoming juniors and seniors who are currently majoring in Biology, Chemistry, Physics, or Mathematics.
+The SEU Noyce Teacher Scholars program offers up to $20,000 each academic year for SEU incoming juniors and seniors who are currently majoring in Biology, Chemistry, or Mathematics.
 The scholarship is awarded as a forgivable loan.
 Students may accept the award for one or two years, with a two-year commitment to teach as a mathematics or science teacher in a high need school district for each year the award is accepted.
 See forgivable loan disclosure statement below for more information about the terms of the scholarship.